 Whilst small amounts of dredged material are sometimes disposed of to landfill, it is not common practice and Forth Ports would not have the security of controlling the disposal route.
-The public and agencies are likely to find this disposal acceptable, but there may be concerns relating to transport and the National Waste Strategy Scotland (1999) favours a reduction in the volume of material disposed by landfill.
+The public and agencies are likely to find this disposal acceptable, but there may be concerns relating to transport and Scotland's Zero Waste Plan (2010) which favours a reduction in the volume of material disposed by landfill (to 5% of all wastes by 2025).

 The requirement for transport will result in some safety and public health risks and interference with legitimate activities and there is low risk of ecological disturbance.
-There would be an increase in traffic volume due to HGV movements, along with elevated carbon dioxide emissions.
+There would be an increase in traffic volume due to HGV movements.
 The costs of this option would be high due to the requirement for construction of a landing and storage facility, a drying facility and transport costs.